RonanC/GalwayParksRecAPI/README.md

 1 - About
 ---
-Project that showcases the use of a node api using two open Irish datasets
+The aim of this project is to showcase the use of a node api using two or more open Irish datasets

-I chose irish datasets in relation to [Arts, Culture and Heritage](https://data.gov.ie/data/search?res_format=CSV&theme-primary=Arts)
+I chose irish datasets in relation to [Arts, Culture and Heritage](https://data.gov.ie/data/search?res_format=CSV&theme-primary=Arts),

 I chose this theme/topic due to the vast interest people have in finding and exploring local parks, protected buildings, playgrounds, churches and other places.

-Many people just don't know about these places.
+Many people want explore but they just don't know about all these amazing structures and places around them.
 This api will open this data up for people to consume.

-A website with google maps api mapping the co-ordinates from the api would be perfect.
+A website with google maps integration, mapping the co-ordinates from this api would be a perfect mix.

 With all the talk of [Galway 2020](http://galway2020.ie/en/), I think this api is fitting.

 ![park](http://www.destateparks.com/images/parks/alapocas-run/alapocas-run.jpg "Park")